About The Ikigai Diet

 The ikigai diet offers you the opportunity to embrace a healthy diet inspired by the wisdom of Japan’s centenarians and the knowhow of the Shizenha, Japan’s emerging naturalists.

-Through our podcast, blog and courses we aspire to help you live a long and healthy life.
+Through my books, a newsletter, videos, and webinars, I aspire to help you live a long, healthy, and happy life.